Becheler/Becheler.github.io/my_collections/_quetzal-coaltl-tutorials/demography.md

 ---
-layout: software
+layout: tutorial
-title: Quetzal Tutorials
+title: Demographic algorithms
 tagline: the C++ Coalescence Template Library
 description: Forward-in-time demographic simulations tutorial
-mathjax: true
+use_math: true
 ---

-# Demographic simulation hypothesis

-There are two main ways to simulate the expansion of populations of individuals in a discrete landscape:
+You can think at least of two ways to simulate the expansion of populations of individuals in a discrete landscape:
 - [dispersing each individual separately according to a user-defined probability distribution.](#ind_based)
 - [splitting each population across space according to user-defined migration probabilities.](#mass_based)